Henry G. Connor

-Henry Groves Connor (July 3, 1852 – November 23, 1924) was a United States district judge of the United States District Court for the Eastern District of North Carolina.
+Henry Groves Connor (July 3, 1852 – November 23, 1924) was an American judge and politician who served as a United States district judge of the United States District Court for the Eastern District of North Carolina.

-Education and career
+Early life

 Born on July 3, 1852, in Wilmington, North Carolina, Connor read law in 1871.

+Career

 He entered private practice in Wilson, North Carolina from 1871 to 1885.
 He was a member of the North Carolina Senate in 1885.
 He was a Judge of the North Carolina Superior Court from 1885 to 1893.
 He returned to private practice in Wilson from 1893 to 1903.
 He was a member of the North Carolina House of Representatives from 1899 to 1901, serving as Speaker in 1901.
 He was an associate justice of the Supreme Court of North Carolina from 1903 to 1909.

-He married Bessie Hadley on May 30, 1894, and they had four children.

 Federal judicial service

 Connor was nominated by President William Howard Taft on May 10, 1909, to a seat on the United States District Court for the Eastern District of North Carolina vacated by Judge Thomas Richard Purnell.
 He was confirmed by the United States Senate on May 25, 1909, and received his commission the same day.
 His service terminated on November 23, 1924, due to his death in Wilson.